Nathan Merritt: 2010s

 On 18 June 2013, Merritt was selected to make his State of Origin debut for NSW in Game 2 of the 2013 State of Origin series following the suspension of Blake Ferguson.
 His performance was widely criticised and he was dropped for the following game, never to play for NSW again.
 South Sydney made the finals for the second consecutive year and Merritt played in their victory against Melbourne, marking the first and only finals win of his career.
 He scored a try in South Sydney's following game which they lost to Manly, meaning they failed to make the Grand Final.

-On 27 September 2013, Merritt equaled Benny Wearing's record for the most number of tries scored (144) by an individual while playing for the South Sydney Rabbitohs, and broke this record with his 145th try, scoring against Penrith at Centrebet Stadium on 11 April 2014.
+On 27 September 2013, Merritt equalled Benny Wearing's record for the most number of tries scored (144) by an individual while playing for the South Sydney Rabbitohs, and broke this record with his 145th try, scoring against Penrith at Centrebet Stadium on 11 April 2014.

 Merritt was dropped for South Sydney's 2014 ANZAC Day match against Brisbane at Suncorp Stadium.
 His replacement, Alex Johnston, cemented his spot in South Sydney's team and Merritt only played intermittently for the remainder of the season.
-On 24 September 2014, Merritt announced his retirement from rugby league.He finished his career as the highest South Sydney try-scorer and the second most games played for the club in a history stretching back to 1908.
+On 24 September 2014, Merritt announced his retirement from rugby league.
+He finished his career as the highest South Sydney try-scorer and the second most games played for the club in a history stretching back to 1908.
 Despite being part of the 2014 South Sydney squad, he did not attend the Grand Final, which Souths went on to win, instead choosing to play in the annual Koori Knockout.

 Outside rugby league

 In 2007, Merritt, along with then-Sydney Roosters star Amos Roberts, appeared in the rap music video for Anthony Mundine's "Platinum Ryder" single.
 US hip-hop artist Snoop Dogg - said to be a Rabbitohs fan - has reportedly named Merritt as his favourite NRL player.

 At the press conference announcing his retirement, Merritt announced he was beginning a charity called the Nathan Merritt Foundation aimed at helping youths in Redfern.

 On 7 October 2023, Merritt was placed on life support at Royal Prince Alfred Hospital.
 He made a full recovery.

+On 13 March 2026, Merritt revealed that he was diagnosed with both oesophageal and liver cancer with both cancers being stage 4.